Frequently Asked Questions

 - Groundwater levels will be measured during and after construction and compared to the baseline measurements.

 - Vibration monitoring will occur during the use of heavy equipment.
-The Contract Documents will specify maximum vibration limits and enforceable actions if they are exceeded.
-The City is currently developing a monitoring plan which include vibration monitoring devices in the vicinity of the work.
-The details of this plan, including how it will be enforced and by whom, will be made available when completed.
+The contract documents specify maximum vibration limits and enforceable actions if they are exceeded.
+The City has a monitoring plan which includes vibration monitoring devices in the vicinity of the work.
 However, vibration is not anticipated to be a significant impact to the project with both driven sheet piles and driven foundation piles being excluded from consideration.

 What is the plan to handle the increased construction traffic and construction road closures, especially in the context of all of the other construction projects in the area?
 What roads will be closed?
 What will the increase in traffic be?
 Can you consider alternate routes to access the site than Saratoga Dr.?

-- The plan will attempt to minimize the traffic impacts to the surrounding community as much as possible.
+- The plan attempts to minimize the traffic impacts to the surrounding community as much as possible.

-- Construction from the project site is planned to be routed along Saratoga Dr. to the nearest designated and approved City truck haul routes: Delaware St. or Hillsdale Blvd.
+- Construction traffic to and from the Event Center site is planned to be routed from Delaware Street through the access easement on the Event Center Property.
+Construction traffic from pipeline construction on Delaware Street and Saratoga Drive will be routed to the nearest designated and approved City truck haul routes: Delaware Street or Hillsdale Boulevard.

-- Lanes on Saratoga and Delaware St. will need to be closed for some of the work, but it is not anticipated that entire roads will be closed.
+- Lanes on Saratoga Drive and Delaware St. will need to be closed for some of the pipeline work.

-- The City will continue to evaluate alternate routes and traffic control options and will coordinate with other construction projects in the area.
+- More detailed information regarding traffic can be found in the slides from our December 21, 2020 Virtual Community Meeting.
+The City will continue to evaluate alternate routes and traffic control options and will coordinate with other construction projects in the area.

-As part of the traffic management plan that will be required of the contractor and reviewed by the City, the plan will provide safe pathways for pedestrians and bicyclists attempting to navigate by the construction area.
+As part of the traffic management plan provided by the contractor and approved by the City, safe pathways will be provided for pedestrians and bicyclists attempting to navigate the construction area.

-Why aren’t you considering trenchless methods for the pipeline installation?
-Will trenching the pipeline have the potential to damage homes or nearby infrastructure?
+What methods are being used for the pipeline installation, and why?
+Do they have the potential to damage homes or nearby infrastructure?

-- The force main along Saratoga Dr., from the 5.3 MG underground structure to Delaware St., will be constructed using trenchless methods for most of the alignment.
-Majority of the work will be pipe lining an existing 18” sewer pipe.
-A portion of the work to install a segment of new 18” sewer pipe will utilize a trenchless method called horizontal direction drilling.
+- The force main along Saratoga Dr., from the 5.3-million-gallon underground structure to Delaware St., will be constructed using trenchless methods for most of the alignment.
+Most of the work will be injecting new lining into an existing 18-inch sewer pipe.
+A portion of the work to install a segment of new 18-inch sewer pipe will utilize a trenchless method called horizontal direction drilling.

 - The City has been using open cut trenching throughout the City for many decades and is currently using open cut to numerous sewer projects throughout the City.

-The draft EIR discusses specific environmental requirements for wildlife protection.
-For example, Mitigation Measure 5-2 requires biological surveys prior to construction to ensure the protection of any native bird nests and the establishment of protective buffers based on standards established by the California Department of Fish and Wildlife.
+The Final Environmental Impact Report was adopted by the San Mateo City Council in October 2019.
+It provides specific environmental requirements for wildlife protection.
+For example, Mitigation Measure 5-2 requires biological surveys be performed prior to construction to ensure the protection of any native bird nests and the establishment of protective buffers based on standards established by the California Department of Fish and Wildlife.

 - The odor control system will continuously operate and will dry out the interior after usage